 I was lucky enough that Maria would make simple A-line dresses for me with things like flowers or poodles appliqued on the front.
 This was Middlesbrough during the 1960’s so I was the talk of the town!

-Having gained so much joy and satisfaction from my business designing and making wedding dresses and other specialist bespoke garments and accessories over the ensuing decades, including a range of one-of-a-kind upcycled garments; it seemed a natural progression to share my passion and knowledge.
+Having gained so much joy and satisfaction from my businesses, designing and making specialist bespoke garments including wedding dresses, a modern upcycled clothing brand and an award winning textile art practice over the ensuing decades; it seemed a natural progression to share my passion and knowledge.
 Therefore it was a happy day many moons ago when I was asked by Kent Adult Education to deliver a range of sewing classes for them which led to my qualifying as a tutor.

 And so, The Sewing School was created, enabling me to pass on my skills to other enthusiasts of all ages and abilities; all the while, watching them grow, gaining confidence and reaching their creative potential.